jgehrcke/covid-19-germany-gae/README.md

 # COVID-19 case numbers in Germany by state, over time

 **Important notice (Sunday, March 22, 6 pm):** take the current weekend numbers with a grain of salt.
-It is not so likely that the daily infection count actually went down.
+It is not so likely that the _actual_ daily infection count decreased.
 It is more likely that data processing in the Ämter slowed down.
 Holy weekend.

 This dataset is provided via an **HTTP (JSON) API** as well as through a comma-separated value (**CSV**) file.